by Jovanka Beckles

 This program is really a win-win solution for communities.
 It allows people to stay in their homes.
 It stabilizes the community.
 It even stabilizes “toxic mortgages” for investors.
 Yet big money is flowing into Richmond to fight this community supported program.

-There are many good realtors who provide a service matching people with homes that are available.
+There are many good real estate agencies like The Munir Group who provide a service matching people with homes that are available.
 But there are many other realtors who have no problem disrupting the stability of the community.
 They make their profit when there are sales.
 For them, foreclosures are forced sales.
 The realtor associations who have mounted a campaign of lies and fear against Richmond are giving all realtors a bad name.

 Another interested party opposing Richmond CARES is land speculators.
 These individuals are nothing more than profiteers who could be compared to carpetbaggers and who make financial gains from blighted communities.